Jennifer LeGare, N.P.

 Speaking of HealthWhat you may not know about HPVJanuary 25, 2017

-Studies dispel the myth
+Dispelling the autism myth

 What to know about vaccines

-Protecting your child and others
+Protecting your child, others

 When considering your child's health and safety, remember to factor in the importance and necessity of proper childhood vaccinations.
-Not only are you protecting your child; you will be protecting your community.
+Not only are you protecting your child, but also you will be protecting your community.